jon-harper/jon-harper.github.io/docs/abs/materials.md

 | PC | 260-300°C | 80-120°C | 45°C+ | Must be annealed after printing to relieve stress. |

 ### Price

-The filaments below are primarily from [Polymaker](https://us.polymaker.com).
-Polymaker was chosen because they carry a wide range of materials at a market prices and offer Technical Data Sheets for their products.

 | Material | Unit Price ($/kg) | Source Filament |
 |----------|-------------------|-----------------|